abczzz13/fndr_backend/README.md

 ## Docs: Running the project<a name="running"></a>

 The app was setup using a virtual environment with python 3.10.
-The dependencies can be found inrequirements.txt.
+The dependencies can be found in requirements.txt.

-Run the following commandlines to setup the virtual environment and install all the dependecies.
+Run the following commands to setup the virtual environment and install all the dependecies.

 -   pip install virtualenv
 -   python -m venv venv
+-   source venv/bin/activate
 -   pip install -r requirements.txt
--   source venv/bin/activate

 To run this project locally, you will be need to following enviroment variables: